General Sustainability Questions

 A sustainability plan takes into account your business and sustainability goals and your current context and plots out a clear path to achieving your goals, with concrete actions, milestones, and targets.
 A sustainability plan can span a few months or multiple years, but it usually works best aligned with your regular business planning cycles.

 Yes.
-This is part of the Carbon 613 process.
+This is part of the OGB Hub process.
 We will provide guidance, advice, templates and tools to inform and develop a plan that suits your business.

 What if I change my mind?